Cable back exercises are often neglected as more people choose free weights and plate-loaded machines.

 - Easier to target the lats than other variations.
-I find this a great exercise for those that struggle to feel their lats in other exercises as it reduces the contribution from the other muscles in the back.
+I find this a great exercise for those who struggle to feel their lats in other exercises, as it reduces the contribution from the other muscles in the back.

 - Hard to cheat.
 There is no easy way to cheat this exercise.
 Therefore, execution typically stays more consistent and keeps the load in the lats.

 - Progressions can be harder week to week.
 Progressing load on these will not be as frequent as other movements.
 Chasing rep or set progressions is more practical.

 To increase your range of motion, you can do this movement with two rope attachments (one in each hand) instead of one.
 Being able to move your muscles through a greater range of motion means more muscle fibers are stimulated, which can produce greater hypertrophy gains.